ws-garcia/VBA-CSV-interface/docs/home/getting_started.md

 * _RFC-4180_HF.csv_: **HF**- Quote Half of fields (6 fields)
 * _RFC-4180_AF.csv_: **AF**- Quote All fields (12 fields)

+The main objective of this test is to measure the performance of the different procedures against the possible configurations of a potential CSV file.
+The test results can help answer the following questions: does the number of fields to be escaped affect the performance of the procedure?
+If yes, in what magnitude?

 _NOTE: Some projects was excluded from the benchmark due they does not complies with the RFC4180 standard_.

 |*Procedure (Author)*|*OH|*HF*|*AF*|